viafanasyev/stack-machine/README.md

 ### Structure

 * src/ : Main project
+    * arg-parser.h, arg-parser.cpp : Helper functions for input arguments parsing
     * immortal-stack/ : Error-secure generic stack used in stack machine
         * stack.h : Definition and implementation of error-secure generic stack.
         * logger.h : Definition and implementation of logging functions and macros.
         * environment.h : Helper macros that are environment-dependent (OS, bitness, etc).
     * stack-machine.h, stack-machine.cpp : Simple stack machine implementation with ability to assemble, disassemble and run programs.
     * stack-machine-utils.h, stack-machine-utils.cpp : Helper functions for stack machine.
 Also contains used opcodes and errors.
+    * main-asm.cpp    : Entry point for the assembler.
+    * main-disasm.cpp : Entry point for the disassembler.
-    * main.cpp : Entry point for the program.
+    * main-run.cpp    : Entry point for the stack machine.

 * test/ : Tests and testing library
     * testlib.h, testlib.cpp : Library for testing with assertions and helper macros.